Call us: 01444 237070

 1. Does it have stabilisation?
 If the camera and lens are stabilised you’ll be able to handhold and get sharper shots in low light situations.
 This means you won’t need to bring a large tripod, but can still photograph sunsets, landscapes and cityscapes, for example.

 2. Good battery life is useful so that you don’t need to bring too many spares with you.
-One or two spare batteries are always recommended (along with a charger), but more can be cumbersome if you’re travelling light.
+One or two spare camera batteries are always recommended (along with a charger), but more can be cumbersome if you’re travelling light.

 3. Weather resistance is very useful if you’re shooting outdoors where there’s water, sand, dust or it’s particularly cold.
 A weather sealed camera and lens are a must-have if you’re travelling in these sorts of conditions.